Cornelia Connelly: Attempts at control by Pierce

+St. Leonard's-on-Sea

-Despite the strained economy of her Sussex school, Cornelia Connelly insisted on maintaining day schools for those who could afford tuition, as well as free schools for those who could not.
+Wiseman, unable to meet expenses connected with the schools in Derby, moved Cornelia and her religious sisters to his district at St. Leonard's-on-Sea in Sussex.
+Once there, Cornelia established the Convent of the Holy Child Jesus School.
+She insisted on maintaining day schools for those who could afford tuition, as well as free schools for those who could not.
 She introduced Greek and Latin writers in translation for her brightest female pupils – courses that were otherwise reserved for male pupils.

-Amidst the Darwinian revolution, she had her pupils learn geology.
-She encouraged them to dabble in art, music, and drama, even to dance waltz and polka, as well as playing whist.
-Her attitude towards discipline was unusual in that a school to her was meant to be home, with the nuns as mothers who should love, trust and respect their pupils.
+Amidst the Darwinian revolution in England, Cornelia had her pupils learn geology.
+She encouraged them to experiment in art, music, and drama, even to dance waltzes and polkas, as well as playing whist.
+Her attitude towards discipline was unusual in that a school to her was meant to be home, with the religious sisters acting as mothers who loved, trusted and respected their pupils.
 Disliking the customary convent rules of constant surveillance, she encouraged mutual trust and respect for different talents.